tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

 }
 ```

 The API still returns `201 Created` because the order has been saved.
-The email notification is deferred or lost.
+But the email notification is deferred or lost.

 ## Running the System